 - (A) First Movement.
-The Event Judge(s) shall start the 15-second timing device and recording at the skier's first movement toward any pass trick listed in Chapter 8, other than any preparatory tricks declared in accordance with 303(F) - (B) Changing Grip.
-The action of changing the grip or how the handle is held in preparation for commencing a trick (e.g. taking the handle between the legs in preparation for line position tricks, holding the handle by the toe strap in preparation for neck or teeth tricks) shall never be considered a "first movement" towards a trick.
+The Event Judge(s) shall start the 15-second timing device and recording at the skier's first movement toward any pass trick listed in Chapter 8, as per any instructions declared in accordance with 303(F) - (B) Changing Grip.
+The action of changing the grip or how the handle is held in preparation for commencing a trick (e.g. taking the handle between the legs in preparation for line position tricks, holding the handle by the toe strap in preparation for neck or teeth tricks) shall never be considered a "first movement" towards a trick. - (C) Incidental Motions.
+Incidental movements, such as but not limited to, a celebratory fist pump after the start, removing weed from feet, adjusting neck brace or wiping the skiers face/head, shall never start the 15-second timer.